 Question: I recently purchased a 1,720-square-foot home with a 9-year-old gas furnace rated at 80 percent efficiency.
 The rise in gas heating costs from the gas company has me wondering if I should upgrade the furnace, or maybe even convert to a different type of fuel.
 Maybe even a high efficiency Heat Pump Can you help me decide?

 —Claire Johnson, Oxnard CA

 Fuel costs are a real wild card these days, though, gas is competitively priced, so I don’t think it makes much sense to switch to oil, Heat Pump or electric Heat.
-Also, your furnace is already pretty efficient, though not as good as the best condensing-type 90-95% gas furnaces, which capture up to 95 percent of the fuel’s energy.
-If your furnace were old and worn out, your decision would be easy—buy a more efficient model—but the average life of a well-maintained furnace is 20 years, so yours still has plenty of life in it.
+Also, your furnace is already pretty efficient, though not as good as the best condensing-type 90-95% gas furnaces, which capture up to 95 percent of the fuel’s energy into your living space.
+If your furnace were old and worn out, your decision would be easy—buy a more efficient model—but the average life of a well-maintained furnace is 15-20 years, so yours still has plenty of life in it.

 Given the size of your house, I doubt you’ll see a payoff anytime soon, even if you add 50 percent to last year’s bills to account for this winter’s projected increase in natural gas costs.
 Of course, every dollar that gas prices go up will shorten the payback time, but prices could also fall and lengthen the payback.